 in one cartoon or episode, but appears as a Funny Animal

 This trope also includes examples that shift roles back and forth in a single work or shift back and forth depending on their mood.
-There are also a lot of characters do this intentionally to live a double life, going from walking on two legs to Running on All Fours
+There are also a lot of characters that do this intentionally to live a double life, going from walking on two legs to Running on All Fours

 depending on the company.
 The shift can either be intentional or unintentional.